iconify/website/docs/usage/svg/index.md

 For other frameworks that use native ways to create elements, use similar framework specific code.

 If framework does not have some way to set `[prop]innerHTML`, which is required to set contents of `[tag]svg`, this code cannot be used.
-You'll need to find a way to to convert HTML string to tree of components.
+You'll need to find a way to convert HTML string to tree of components.

 If you want to create full `[tag]svg` element as string, you can use `[func]iconToHTML()` function to convert result of `[func]iconToSVG()` to string: